terra-money/docs/docs/migration/exchange-faq.md

 ### Will the new chain still support other tokens, such as ANC?

 It is up to each team.
-Each token team will have to relaunch the token in the new chain with a snapshot.
+Each token team will have to relaunch the token to the new chain with a snapshot.

 ## Multisig